ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/FALSE_NEGATIVES_AUDIT.md

 **Proposed Component: `VoynichExemptionToken` (Shadow Mode)**
 1. **Creation**: When `VoynichLinguist` runs and generates a high `honesty_score` ($>0.95$), it emits a `VoynichExemptionToken` with `shadow_mode=True`.
 2. **Distribution**: This token is passed alongside the `thought_vector` throughout the `UniversalOrchestrator` and `diegetic_backend.py`.
-3. **Shadow Logging & Mathematical Routing**:
+3. **Shadow Logging & Ouroboros Routing**:
    - The token no longer *mechanically* bypasses false negative triggers (like CALM or Coprime Gate).
    - Instead, the geometry of the system (using Phase Alignment $PAS_h$) dictates whether to trigger an abort or recovery.
-   - The token actively logs discrepancies (Shadow Logging) when the mathematical threshold disagrees with the token's historical override.
+   - The token actively logs discrepancies (`[SHADOW LOG]`) when the mathematical threshold disagrees with the token's historical override.
+   - **Ouroboros Fossilization**: These generated Shadow Logs are then autonomously intercepted by the `DiegeticEngine` at the end of every inference tick, converted into `KnowledgeDyads`, and fossilized, permanently etching the contradiction into the structural memory of the reasoner.
 4. **Integration with Adaptive Quantization**:
    - In `false_negative_subsystem.py`, we implement a "Mischief-Dependent Quantization."
    - When high entropy is detected in $\mathbb{RP}^4$, the Saturated Quantizer dynamically increases its resolution (`get_mischief_dependent_shell_depth`) instead of flattening the glitch.